 They didn’t keep track of hours.
 They didn’t see what they did as work.
 They saw it as a stepping stone on the way to achieving their goals.
 No job was beneath them.
 You’d never find them saying, “That’s not my job.”

 They stayed humble.
 They kept a learner’s mind.
 No matter how much they knew, they listened carefully to others.
 They believed everyone has some insight to offer.

 They saw their work as service.
 They weren’t doing it for the money or the prestige.
 They were doing it because their vision had a life of its own.
 They could see how their vision tied into improving the environment or people’s lives.
 It was never “just business.”

 They respected other people.
 They even respected disgruntled customers and cut-throat competitors.
 They never made anyone feel stupid.
 When mistakes were made, they didn’t assume people were the problem.
 They assumed systems were the problem.

-And it was then that I began to realize that wealthy people don’t always have a lot of money…
+It was then that I began to realize that wealthy people don’t always have a lot of money…